Sequoia/node-training/static/decks/npm.md

 *Remember to set the appropriate HTTP status code!* <!-- .element: class="fragment" -->

-## Extra Credit
+ Extra Credit
 1. Set port with environment variable
-2. Set file base path with CLI argument
-3. Remove requestHandler to its own file
+2. Remove requestHandler to its own file

 |||